 The assumption about a high incidence of intellectual disability in those with Autism/ASD may largely be based on the inability to properly assess IQ with available tests in people who have a hard time with communication, socialization, or behaviors.
 Makes sense.
 They test poorly and that seems to indicate a below average IQ when really they suffer from being a bad standardized test taker.
 We have to always, always, always Make the Least Dangerous Assumption!

 But for students with Autism, and often because of the severity of the three indicators (Socialization, Communication, or Repetitive Behaviors/Interests), quality academic instruction becomes limited.
 I am convinced there is a market for a button that says: It’s you, not me!”
 In all honesty, most teachers see the kid hitting themselves or spinning or socially isolated and assume they are not so bright.
 It’s not on purpose.
 I understand.
 I am guilty of doing it myself at some points in my teaching career.
 We just didn’t know better.

-I found this to be so profound.
+I find this to be so profound- with all disabilities, but especially with Autism.
 The majority of Autistic students we work with are of normal intellect.
 So… are you still using Barney in secondary education?
 Are your students enrolled in Algebra actually learning Algebra?
 Or are you still working on counting to 10?
 Truth is our students suffer from a lack of meaningful learning materials based on the fact that they are not the best communicators… Which is simply not right.